marckassay/spypkg/README.md

  And in an addition to having the dependency in the 'node_modules', initializing a new project with a spy is possible.
 For instance, cordova and ionic require when creating a new project that the destination directory doesn’t exist.
 So simply create a directory that will eventually be the actual project directory.
 Afterwards, for an example, execute cordova to create a project in the sub-directory of the one that you just made.
 Now move all files and folders that were generated into the one you made and delete the sub-directory cordova created.

  If more control is needed, create a custom adaptor and assign it to the spy object.

  Now add script commands as explained in the subsequent note:

-* See "Configuration" section below for more about configuring.
+- See "Configuration" section below for more about configuring.
-* See also "Adding and Removing Spies" section below on how to execute.
+- See also "Adding and Removing Spies" section below on how to execute.

 ## Setup

 ### Configuration

 After spypkg is installed, a configuration property `spypkg` is required in the host project's `package.json` file.
+This property is stub on post install.
 Below is a configuration progressing from its most simplest form to more complex forms:

 ```json
 {
   "spypkg": {